spetroce/levmar_test/README.md

 cd levmar_test #ie. change to root repo directory git submodule update --init --recursive
 ```
-If you do not have a github account setup with an SSH key, which is likely the case for EE and ME team members, replace the URL with https://github.com/spetroce/levmar_test.git.
+If you do not have a github account setup with an SSH key, replace the URL with https://github.com/spetroce/levmar_test.git.
 So, the shorthand clone instruction is:
 ```bash
 git clone --recurse-submodules https://github.com/spetroce/levmar_test.git
 ```